-Since early January 2012 the price of R-22 Refrigerant which is used in most Air Conditioning systems, has risen over 800% — and we don’t know how high and how fast it will continue to rise.
-Currently the market price for R-22 is right around $100 per pound.
-For Example: An Air Conditioner holds approximately (4 Ibs.) of per ton.
-As an example: a 3 ton Air Conditioner holds approximately 12 lbs. of R-22 or approximately $1,200 in R-22 to fill it up.
+Since early January 2012, the price of R-22 refrigerant, which is used in most Air Conditioning systems, has risen over 800% — and we don’t know how high and how fast it will continue to grow.
+Currently, the market price for R-22 is around $100 per pound.
+For example, an air conditioner holds approximately (4 Ibs.) per ton.
+So a 3-ton air conditioner has about 12 lbs of R-22 or roughly $1,200 in R-22 to fill it up.

 R-22 is harmful to our ozone.
 The US EPA controls the production and import of R-22 .
-In 2012 to speed up the Phase-Out of R-22 the EPA set new, lower limits on how much could be produced in the USA.
+In 2012 to speed up the phase-out of R-22, the EPA set new, lower limits on how much could be produced in the USA.
 In early 2016 the EPA banned all imports of R-22 into the US.
-This naturally created a panic in the industry along with shortages that drove the price to over $100 per pound to consumers.

 What’s Next in 2017?